Nacnano/2110101-com-prog/README.md

  - Note:
     - My section (คอมตรง) is not required to do every homework.
 So, you probably will not find any useful homework here.
-    - Please be awared that file locations might be different from yours.
+    - Please be awared that the file locations might be different from yours.

 ### Author(s)